mpetri/ans-large-alphabet/README.md

 This repository is the code released in conjunction of with the following paper:

 `
 Alistair Moffat, Matthias Petri: Large-Alphabet Semi-Static Entropy Coding Via Asymmetric Numeral Systems.
-ACM Transactions on Information Systems
+ACM Transactions on Information Systems, doi: 10.1145/3397175
 `

 which implements several integer list coding schemes which utilise ANS entropy coders.